-FENSA is the Fenestration Self Assessment Scheme.
+FENSA is the short name for the Fenestration Self Assessment Scheme.
 The scheme was set up by the Glass and Glazing Federation, in partnership with some other industry bodies, after the government launched the new Building Regulations for double glazing companies.
 These new regulations were released in April 2002 and set standards for the performance and safety of all replacement glazing.

 Insurance Backed Guarantees and Deposit Protection

 Getting new windows installed can be expensive work.
 FENSA installers are required to have a number of protections in place to take care of their customers.
 If you pay a deposit on the work, then the deposit must be protected by an indemnity scheme or some other form of protection.
 What’s more, FENSA installers must include an insurance backed guarantee on all replacements and doors.
 Your FENSA certificate can serve as evidence of your guarantee.